gabeorosan/pa-project/public/README.md

 ## ids

-The 'ids included' option above the graph buttons allows you do limit the dataset to certain [PDB_IDs](https://www.rcsb.org/docs/general-help/identifiers-in-pdb).
+The 'ids included' option above the graph buttons allows you to limit the dataset to certain [PDB_IDs](https://www.rcsb.org/docs/general-help/identifiers-in-pdb).
 By default, all ids are included - the full dataset. 'unique' refers to a specific list of 195 capsids with unique combinations of fields T-number, genome, family, and genus which can be found [here](https://github.com/gabeorosan/pa-project/blob/master/scripts/data/unids.txt).
 Additionally